Skip to main content

 content-operations-leverage-man-bicycle

-Getting the three involved aspects of production to work more closely together—people, processes, and technology—will remove friction and make for a more efficient and quality-minded content production operations to deliver higher value to your customers.
-Which in turn will increase revenue.
+Getting the three involved aspects of production to work more closely together—people, processes, and technology—will remove friction and make for a more efficient and quality minded content creating operation.
+This will deliver higher value to your customers, which in turn will increase revenue.

-But how do you leverage ContentOps in your organisation?
+But how do you introduce and make use of ContentOps in your organization?
 Here are some tips.

 In this preliminary phase it is also useful to understand your customer journey.
 How do your customers experience your brand?
-How do you experience it, and what role does content play in the customer journey?
+What role does content play in the customer journey?

-Learn more: Let Enonic XP drive your customer journey »
+Learn more: Let Enonic Drive Your Customer Journey »

-In order to set up effective content operations in alignment with your organisation’s content strategy, you first need to know what pieces you have.
+In order to set up effective content operations in alignment with your organization’s content strategy, you first need to know what pieces you have.
 As always, focus on people, processes, and technology.

-Make a map, draw some dots and lines, and visualise to get an overview of your assets and to understand the relationship between them.
-Assets can for instance be copywriters, editors, legal advisors, subject matter experts, and senior stakeholders among people—brainstorming, research, writing, recording, quality assurance, approval, and publishing among processes—and databases, office suite, creative software, email provider, ERP, CRM, and CMS among technology.
+Make a map, draw some dots and lines, and visualize to get an overview of your assets and to understand the relationship between them.
+Assets can for instance be copywriters, editors, legal advisors, subject matter experts, and senior stakeholders among people.
+It can be brainstorming, research, writing, recording, quality assurance, approval, and publishing among processes.
+And databases, generative AI, office suite, creative software, email provider, ERP, CRM, and CMS among technology.

 Identify weak points and decide whether they should be removed or improved.
 Also identify the strong points, to learn what makes them a success in order to replicate the results elsewhere.
 According to Diginomica, this process may take between six to eight weeks.